Bernie Sanders Holds Presidential Campaign Rally In Chicago

 — Bernie Sanders (@BernieSanders) March 4, 2019

 Shortly after announcing his presidential bid, Bernie Sanders emerged as the Democratic front-running.
-As reported by The New York times, the Vermont senator managed to raise $10 million in less than a week, with the average overall campaign donation being only $26.
+As reported by The New York Times, the Vermont senator managed to raise $10 million in less than a week, with the average overall campaign donation being only $26.

 This comes as no surprise given that Sanders is considered to be one of the most popular politicians in the United States.
 A 2018 Morning Consult poll, for instance, found that 63 percent of Vermont voters approve of their senator, as per reporting from USA Today.